 How and why the Cobra 'Freestyle' or Mixed Martial Arts (MMA) Concept was developed

-In 1991, in response to the requests of the local community, Sensei Craig established the school with the assistance of his brother.
+In response to the requests of the local community, Sensei Craig established the school with the assistance of his brother.
 Cobra was an instant hit in the local community for a number of reasons explained below and grew rapidly to an academy of hundreds of students over multiple locations.

 What became evident to the founding instructors very early in their own training, was that each individual form of martial art and combat had areas of strength and weakness.
 For instance boxing is excellent for handwork but weak in grappling (close range holding, trapping and controlling), knees, elbows, kicks, take-downs and wrestling.
 Taekwondo teaches amazing high kicks, but often neglects the more practical kicks to the groin, legs, grappling, take-downs and wrestling.
 As a matter-a-fact, if you analyse most 'individual' martial art styles, you will find strengths and weaknesses.